Young Guns (film)

+The first film to be produced by Morgan Creek Productions, Young Guns received mixed reviews, with critics polarised over its inaccuracies and story, despite praise for the performances, and opened at number one at the US box office and eventually grossed $56 million against an $11-million budget.
+Because of the film's cast, it is often associated with the "Brat Pack" set of 1980s actors.

+A sequel, Young Guns II, was released in 1990, with the principal cast reprising their roles.
+A third film is currently in development.

 Plot

-In 1870s Lincoln County, New Mexico, English cattleman John Tunstall hires a wayward young gunman named Billy to join the "Regulators" who live and work on his ranch: Doc Scurlock, Jose Chavez y Chavez, Dick Brewer, "Dirty" Steve Stephens, and Charlie Bowdre.
+In Lincoln County, New Mexico, English cattleman John Tunstall hires a wayward young gunman named William “Billy the Kid” Bonney to join the "Regulators" who lived and worked on his ranch: Doc Scurlock, Jose Chavez y Chavez, Dick Brewer, "Dirty" Steve Stephens, and Charlie Bowdre.
 Tunstall tries to educate and civilize the young men in his employ, and clashes with rival rancher Lawrence Murphy, a well-connected Irishman in league with the corrupt Santa Fe Ring.

-One of Murphy's hired hands, McCloskey, joins up with Tunstall, while Doc attempts to court Murphy's ward, Yen Sun.
-Murphy's men kill Tunstall, leading his lawyer friend Alexander McSween to arrange for the Regulators to be deputized and given warrants for the killers' arrest.
+One of Murphy's hired hands, McCloskey, joins up with Tunstall, while Doc attempts to court Murphy's Chinese ward, Yen Sun.
+As New Year's Day starts, Murphy's men kill Tunstall, leading his lawyer friend Alexander McSween to arrange for the Regulators to be deputized and given warrants for the killers' arrest.
 Hotheaded Billy challenges Dick's authority as the group's foreman, as the Regulators attempt to take Murphy's henchmen in alive.
-Instead, Billy guns down several unarmed men, including McCloskey, whom he suspects of still working for Murphy.
+Instead, Billy kills several unarmed men, including McCloskey, whom he suspected of feeding Murphy information.
 Newspapers paint the Regulators as a deadly gang headed by a larger-than-life outlaw, "Billy the Kid".

 With bounty hunters seeking them all over the West and unsure where to go, Chavez leads the others on a peyote trip.
-One of the men on their warrants, Buckshot Roberts, tracks them down and a shootout ensues.
-Roberts barricades himself in an outhouse and kills Dick, leading the others to go on the run, while an injured Doc goes his own way.
-Chavez reveals that Murphy's corruption led to the deaths of his mother and her Navajo tribe, and urges the others to abandon their need for bloodshed, but Billy takes charge as their new leader, determined to avenge Tunstall.
+One of the men on their warrants, Buckshot Roberts, tracks them down, and a shootout ensues.
+Roberts barricades himself in an outhouse and kills Dick, and as a reaction, the rest of the Regulators shoot up the outhouse, presumably killing Roberts.
+This leads the others to flee, while an injured Doc goes a separate way.
+Chavez reveals that Murphy's corruption led to the brutal murders of his mother and her Navajo tribe, and urged the others to abandon their need for bloodshed.
+Still, Billy takes charge as their new leader, determined to avenge Tunstall.